jonkislin/ashenstone_lorebook/docs/1-0-world_cultures.md

 History has forgotten where halflings came from, though many myths suggest they evolved from groundhogs and sprang out of the ground one day.
 In recent memory, most halflings live integrated within human society or hill dwarven communities, though there are many rural farming and mining villages consisting of almost entirely halfling populations.
 Most significant is Burrowton, the closest thing to a halfling city, about two days upriver from the City of Lynnmouth.

 Halflings are known for their casual and laid back natures.
 They rarely will choose to pick a fight, preferring to solve disputes through games and challenges like drinking competitions and riddles.
-They are not particularly spiritual people, preferring dealing with the hear and now rather than speculate what the future might hold.
+They are not particularly spiritual people, preferring dealing with the here and now rather than speculate what the future might hold.
+However, it would be wrong to think of them as simpletons.
+Halfling agriculture is renowned for its cleverness, being found in places, and on slopes, that larger folk would not have dreamed possible.
+Halfling farmers also boast forty-nine cultivars of Squash, eighteen breeds of Carrot, and a whopping one-hundred-and-nineteen varieties of Corn.

 ## Gnomes

 Gnomes are a mysterious people to most of human civilization, as most choose to live alongside elves within the giant ancient complexes of the Ildarii Temple-cities.
 Those gnomes who do leave the elven controlled lands tend to either integrate quietly into human society or live secluded lives either alone or in small family units deep in the woods where they can practice their magics undisturbed by human laws.

+Like the Halflings, the Gnomes are underestimated by the larger folk.
+They are often gifted artificiers, doctors, and scholars.

 ## Orcs and Half-Orcs/Unhorned

 Orcs, and their so-called “half-orc” or "Unhorned" relatives hail from the steppes to the east of Imperial lands.
 They don’t have a centralized leadership structure and instead are made of hundreds of clans that live nomadically in the lands east of the Empire.
 Orcs are known for customs that are perceived as excessively violent and cruel by the standards of most other people, and are identifiable by the full length horns protruding from their foreheads.
 Half-orcs, identifiable due to the lack of horns, which are periodically whittled down during childhood, are known for the intense sense of honor, duty, and personal rules that replaces the cruelty of their cousins.
+While genetically the same species, Orcs and "Unhorned" Half-orcs are exceedingly distinct in culture, demeanour, and practices.

-Half-orcs are not actually the progeny as orcs and human relationships, as some myths portray, but rather represent orcs who follow the teachings of the ancient prophet Mulua, whose teachings led to a cultural revolution within many orc clans.
+Half-orcs are **not** actually the progeny as orcs and human relationships, as some myths portray, but rather represent orcs who follow the teachings of the ancient prophet Mulua, whose teachings led to a cultural revolution within many orc clans.
+(Orcs and Humans rarely if ever mate, and Unhorned and Human pairings are very rare, though reported.)
 The result is a culture that exists alongside, and often in conflict with, orc culture.
 Mulua, a visionary of the "Unhorned," led many to forgo practices that to humans appear excessively violent and primitive, like the sacrifice of the first-born to the earth spirits and religious decree to kill or enslave every non-orc in a clan’s path.
-As a result, “half-orcs” are tolerated by human civilizations.
+As a result, “Half-orcs” are tolerated by human civilizations.
 Within the Imperial Capital of Ashenstone, there is an entire half-orc enclave within the city.

+### The Inquisition of the Horns and The Holy Unhorned

 > _The paragraphs that follow are part of a 2024 Lore Expansion by Jon_

 In -982 KD, the Orcish Necromancer-kings L'Ratomi and Z'ratomi captured and burned as a heretic the High Priestess Anüa, Mulua's great-great-granddaughter, launching the infamous Inquisition of the Horns.
-This inquisition lasted half a century, with Orcish necromancers and blood priests persecuting, murdering, and reanimating the corpses of their Half-orcs to serve in the undead fleets of the orcish Necromancer-kings.
+This inquisition lasted half a century, with Orcish necromancers and blood priests persecuting, murdering, and reanimating the corpses of The Unhorned to serve in the undead fleets of the orcish Necromancer-kings.
 This triggered the Great Flight of the Unhorned, leading to the mass Unhorned migrations northward up the Western rim of the Gold Desert, inhospitable to the Undead Fleets which required occasional exposure to the air of the sea to remain re-animated.

 For nearly a millenium, during the Indip Empire, half-orcs were venerated as the "Holy Unhorned" by the humans of Indip - indeed the name "Indip" is an homage to the historical holiest site in half-orcish ethno-religious history.
 This venerated status of the half-orcs among humans declined sharply with the fall of the South Indip Empire in 9 KD.